pelithne/AKS_Baseline_Deepdive/09-automation.md

 ### Create a self-hosted agent
 Azure Devops provides "Microsoft hosted agents", but you will instead create a Self hosted agent, that will run on a VM in your subscription in Azure.
-This is so that the agent is able to access resources in your subscriptions that are isolated inside a VNET (like the Kubernetes API).
+This is so that the agent is able to access resources in your subscriptions that are isolated inside a VNET (for instance the Kubernetes API).

 In order to provide the Self-hosted agent access to Azure Devops, we need to create a **Personal Access Token**, a PAT.